KhushiGautam207/Front_End_Web_Development_Internship_By_CODEXINTERN/Task1_Article_Summarizer_Application/README.md

 ## Overview

-Task 1 of my CODEXINTERN Front-End Web Development Internship is the Article Summarizer Web Application is designed to provide a summarized version of any article or webpage.
+**Task 1** of my **CODEXINTERN Front-End Web Development Internship** is a Article Summarizer Web Application is designed to provide a summarized version of any article or webpage.
 By inputting a URL of an article or website, users can quickly obtain a concise summary of the content.
 This feature is implemented using **RapidAPI**, which provides powerful tools for text analysis and summarization.

 ## Features